Crowdsource (is now OneSpace)

 If you’re looking for a company that’s currently in the process of hiring editors, you need to check out Crowdsource.
 They recently hired a whole slew of new writers, which now means they also need to enlarge their editing pool.
+(I’ve got a great list of online editing jobs (proofreading too!) that you might want to check out as well.)

 What is Crowdsource